tesserato/dsbg/sample_content/01 usage.md

 ---
-title: My First Blog Post
-description: This is an example of my first blog post.
+title: 01 Getting Started with DSBG
+description: A comprehensive guide to using the Dead Simple Blog Generator.
 created: 2024-07-04
 updated: 2024-07-05 10:30:00
-tags: [example, first-post]
+tags: [guide, tutorial, example]
-coverImagePath: logo.webp
+coverImagePath: 01_dsbg_logo.webp
 ---

-# Welcome to Dead Simple Blog Generator
+# Welcome to the Dead Simple Blog Generator!

+This post will guide you through the basics of using DSBG and demonstrate its key features.

-## Features
+## Core Features

-- Simplicity: This tool is all about being dead simple to use.
-- Markdown Support: Write your content in Markdown for easy formatting.
-- HTML Support: Also supports basic HTML for pages and mixing content.
-- Tagging: Automatically creates filters on the index pages.
-- Themes: Supports basic theming.
-- RSS Feed: Generates an RSS feed.
-- Search: Simple client side searching.
+DSBG is designed to be straightforward and easy to use.
+Here are some of its main capabilities:

+*   **Markdown and HTML Support:** Write your content using Markdown for quick formatting or use standard HTML for more advanced customization.
+Mix them freely!
+*   **Frontmatter:** Use YAML frontmatter (like the metadata at the top of this file) to define titles, descriptions, dates, tags, and cover images.
+*   **Tag Filtering:** DSBG automatically creates filter buttons based on your tags, making it easy to categorize and browse content on your index page.
+*   **Theming:** Comes with basic default themes and the option to use a custom CSS file for full control over styling.
+*   **RSS Feed:**  DSBG generates a valid RSS feed (`rss.xml`) so your readers can subscribe using their favorite reader.
+*   **Search:**  Uses a simple client-side search, allowing users to quickly find relevant content.

-# Example Markdown Content
+## Markdown Content Examples

-Here's a list:

-- Item 1
-- Item 2
-- Item 3

-And some `code`:
+Here's a mix of common Markdown elements to show you how they look:

+### Lists

+- An unordered list
+    - Nested list item
+- Another list item

+1. An ordered list
+2. Second item
+    1. Nested ordered list

+### Code

+You can include code blocks with syntax highlighting:

 ```go
 package main